10+ Healthy & Easy Recipes with Pumpkin Puree

 Fridge: Transfer pumpkin puree out of the can and into a mason jar or another air tight container.
 Store in the fridge for about 5 days.

 Freezer: Transfer pumpkin puree to a freezer safe container that is also air tight.
 Place and freezer and enjoy for up to 6 months.
 To thaw, place frozen pumpkin puree in fridge over night or on the counter for a few hours until thawed.

-10+ Delicious Recipes with Pumpkin Puree: Pumpkin Baked Oatmeal
+10+ Healthy & Easy Recipes with Pumpkin Puree: Pumpkin Baked Oatmeal

 - 2 teaspoons pumpkin spice